aw13b/weatherchannel/README.md

 Andre Weir

 ### Project Description:
 This application uses an Application Program Interface from 'APIXU.com' to build a weather application.
-Using the user's zipcode, web application displays the weather forecast for the next ten days.
+Using the user's zipcode, web application displays the weather forecast for the next ten days, including the highs and lows.

 ### Click Link to View Project:
 https://aw13b.github.io/weatherchannel/